open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 ```
 <!-- prettier-ignore-end -->

-The full list of SPI interfaces that can be implemented as Spring beans can be found in the
+You can find the available SPI interfaces implementable as Spring beans in the
 [OpenTelemetry SDK auto-configuration SPI documentation](/docs/languages/java/configuration/#spi-service-provider-interface).

 ### Out of the box instrumentation